twincharged/atomic_arrays/README.md

 ```

 ### atomic_remove(arraycolumn, value)
 atomic_remove will remove a single value from the specified PG array.
+It should be noted that the PG array "remove" function removes ALL occurences of that value, therefore this method does as well.
 Example:
 ```ruby
 user = User.find(2)
 # => <#User id: 2, friend_ids: [12, 34, 89]>